lukas-h/toy-http/README.md

 ## files
 `toy-http.c` <- the main file for the standalone server
+`start-toy-http` <- a small script that starts the standalone server as daemon
 `install` and `Makefile` <- scripts to build the standalone server
 `index.html` <- a html file for testing
 `service.c` and `service.h` <- the library files